mitsukan/TicTacToeJS/README.md

 # Tic Tac Toe Tech Test

+Clone the repo and open `index.html`.
+Current win condition prompts currently come out of the console.

 ### Planning

 Tic tac toe is a game that has a 3 X 3 grid, where two players fill in "X" or "O" in turns.